20tab/django-continuous-delivery/{{cookiecutter.project_dirname}}/README.md

 ### Update libraries

-Edit the appropriate .ini requirements file, to add/remove pinned libraries or modify their versions.
+Edit the appropriate requirements file `*.in`, to add/remove pinned libraries or modify their versions.

 To update the compiled requirements files (`requirements/*.txt`), execute: